JSKitty/better-electron-installer-debian/README.md

 ### Scripts

-If you want to run `electron-installer-debian` through npm, install the package locally:
+If you want to run `better-electron-installer-debian` through npm, install the package locally:

 ```
 $ npm install --save-dev electron-installer-debian